jondubois/cachemere/README.md

 ##### Events

+- `ready`
+	- Emitted when all pending resources have been cached.
 - `hit`
-	- Called when a resource is fetched from cache
+	- Emitted when a resource is fetched from cache
 	- **Arguments**
 		- `url`: A resource URL
 - `miss`
-	- Called when a resource misses the cache and is fetched from disk
+	- Emitted when a resource misses the cache and is fetched from disk
 	- **Arguments**
 		- `url`: A resource URL
 - `error`
-	- Called when Cachemere encounters an unexpected error
+	- Emitted when Cachemere encounters an unexpected error
 	- **Arguments**
 		- `err`: An instance of Error with an additional property 'type' which can be 'read' (cachemere.ERROR_TYPE_READ), 'compress' (cachemere.ERROR_TYPE_COMPRESS) or 'prep' (cachemere.ERROR_TYPE_PREP).